For vCISOs

 How do vCISOs price HailBytes into a fixed retainer?

-Both products bill on AWS or Azure Marketplace per vCPU-hour rather than per seat, so cost tracks infrastructure, not headcount.
-A vCISO sizes one instance per client (or one ASM instance carrying multiple client Projects), knows the monthly cost in advance, and prices SAT and ASM deliverables into the retainer without usage spikes blowing up the margin.
+Both products bill on AWS or Azure Marketplace per vCPU-hour rather than per seat, so cost tracks the instance you size, not headcount.
+A vCISO puts several client organizations on one SAT instance they operate, deploys ASM one instance per client, knows the monthly cost in advance, and prices SAT and ASM deliverables into the retainer without usage spikes blowing up the margin.
+The marketplace fee is software only — deployments are Bring-Your-Own-Cloud, so the VM and database sit on your own cloud bill.

 Can vCISOs present HailBytes reports as their own deliverables?